marcom/RNAstructure.jl/README.md

 These functions setup input files automatically and read output files, but don't parse the results.
 They typically return the exit status of the RNAstructure program, the contents of the output file, and stdout/stderr output.
-Additional command-line arguments cn be passed to the programs with the keyword argument `cmdargs`.
+Additional command-line arguments can be passed to the programs with the keyword argument `cmdargs`.

 ### EDcalculator